wp-plugins/bublaa-embeddable-forums/readme.txt

 You can see how a Bublaa Forum works at http://bublaa.com/embed

+= Sidebar Widget =
+This plugin comes with a sidebar widget for displaying latest topics and posts.

 = Main Features =
 * Embed the forum into a website without any knowledge of HTML
-* Email notifications
-* Mobile support for Android and Iphone
 * Edit forum details and settings (basic information, security and joining)
 * Attract traffic and users from the bublaa network by posting interesting content
-* Continious support for bugs and feature requests
+* Continuous support for bugs and feature requests
 * Constantly improving spam support
+* NEW!
+Mobile support for Android and iPhone
+* NEW!
+Email notifications

 = Interface =
 * Simple interface for browsing topics and posts
 * Use a WYSIWYG editor to compose topics and posts
 * Topics and posts are updated in real time for all users
+* NEW!
+Language support (english, finnish + more to come)
-* Quick search
+* NEW!
+Quick search

 = Social =
 * Share topics and posts on Facebook, Twitter and Google+
+* Option to sign up and login via Facebook (Facebook Connect)
 * 'Like' and 'diss' topics and posts
 * Assign favourite topics for an even easier way to follow your favourite discussions
 * Follow interesting users